13 Surprising Things That Can Decrease Your Milk Supply

 Here’s a list of other herbs to avoid as they may be harmful to mom and baby.

-Signs Your Milk Supply is Decreasing and What to Do
+Real Signs of a Low Milk Supply & What to Do

 All too often moms think their milk supply is low.